erkobridee/nx-nextjs/README.md

 ### Known issues on MacOS

 - [How to fix the Node gyp Error: No Xcode or CLT version detected | Reactgo](https://reactgo.com/gyp-xcode-or-clt-version-detected/)

+- [[StackOverflow] how to solve this npm glob-parent problem](https://stackoverflow.com/questions/68333071/how-to-solve-this-npm-glob-parent-problem)